Buzz, Choose, Forget: A Meta-Bandit Framework for Bee-Like Decision Making: Experimental evaluation

 \subsection{Comparative study of reproductive behavior}

-We compare the performance of MAYA-Wasserstein, MAYA-KL and MAYA-DTW with all IRL algorithms implemented in the imitation library of \cite{gleave2022imitation}.
-It includes implementations of Generative Adversarial Imitation Learning (GAIL), Behavioral Cloning (BC), Dataset Aggregation (DAgger), Adversarial Inverse Reinforcement Learning (AIRL), Density-based reward modeling (DBR), Reward Learning through Preference Comparisons (Pref-Comp), Maximum Causal Entropy Inverse Reinforcement Learning (MCE) and Soft Q Imitation learning (SQIL).
-These methods are the baseline references of IRL methods.
-We provide a full explanation of these methods in App~\ref{sec:description_ilrl}.
+We compare the performance of MAYA-Wasserstein, MAYA-KL and MAYA-DTW with all IRL algorithms implemented in the imitation library of \citep{gleave2022imitation}.
+These methods are the baseline references of IRL methods, we provide a full explanation in App~\ref{sec:description_ilrl}.
 We also compare our results with a generalized linear model (GLM) applied to the full trajectory.
 In this case, the GLM captures each bee trajectory through a response transformation, while allowing the variance of each measurement to depend on its predicted value.
 We further introduce a variant that incorporates contextual information $x_t$ as covariates (GLM-Context).